welcome to stack

 This makes it easy to maintain consistent scaling throughout the site.
 If the root font size is adjusted (say to 18px for accessibility), every REM-based element scales automatically without extra changes needed.

-In essence, Carrd’s use of REM units ensures that all the elements on your site—from text to buttons and layout components—scale gracefully, providing a smooth experience for visitors on any screen size.
+In essence, Carrd’s use of REM and EM units ensures that all the elements on your site — from text to buttons and layout components — scale gracefully, providing a smooth experience for visitors on any screen size.
 By using REM, Carrd gives users a responsive foundation to build professional, adaptable landing pages that look clean and consistent everywhere.

 Carrd is a popular platform for creating simple, yet beautiful one-page websites.
 Whether you're designing a portfolio, landing page, or personal site, Carrd offers an easy-to-use interface with a range of customization options.
 But for those who want to dive deeper into their site's functionality, the browser's "Inspect" feature is an invaluable tool.Understanding the Inspect Feature: